-Travel restrictions: check the testing and quarantine rules when you travel abroad and return to England.
+Travel restrictions: check the testing and quarantine rules when you travel abroad from England.

 Applies to England

 This is a summary of what you need to do to travel abroad from England.
 Read the guidance below for more information about each point in the checklist.

 Arrange any COVID-19 tests you will need to enter the countries that you will travel to.

 1. Check foreign travel advice for the countries you want to go to

 - the country will allow people to enter from the UK

 - you will need to show proof of vaccination status or proof of a negative COVID-19 test

 - you will need to quarantine on arrival

 Foreign travel advice will also tell you if the UK government advises against all but essential travel to the country.